 I received a Facebook friend request from the maiden's birth mother last week.
 I have wondered over the last couple years if it would happen, but when it came, it still surprised me.
 I do not have an open adoption.
 It wasn't asked for, and I didn't offer one.
 All birth mom asked was if … Continue reading To friend or not to friend?
 That is my dilemma.

-The irony of Fetal Alcohol Spectrum Disorder is that a child acts younger developmentally than they are physically.
-This can be awkward when you are out somewhere and your 15 year is acting like an eight year old and people are staring - because outwardly she "looks normal" but her brain isn't on the outside … Continue reading I am grateful that I am still loved this way.
+Many children with Fetal Alcohol Spectrum Disorder present “younger” in some skill sets developmentally compared to peers of the same physical age.
+This can be awkward when you are out somewhere and your 15 year old is acting like an eight year old and people are staring - because outwardly she "looks typical" but her disability … Continue reading I am grateful that I am still loved this way.

 I was browsing Pinterest this morning looking for graphic inspiration to represent FASD (Fetal Alcohol Spectrum Disorder).
 I didn't find anything that spoke to me, but it did lead me to the following chart, which shows what life may be like for an 18 year old with FASD.
 FASD describes a range of lifelong disabilities … Continue reading Four Mantras for Parenting a Child with FASD